omriasta/ifitsync/README.md

 Enter ifit user and pass when prompted

-A browser should open and prompt you to sign in to google and grant access to a some Google Fit related options, allow them all
+A browser should open and prompt you to sign in to google and grant access to some Google Fit related options, allow them all

 Close the browser when prompted and wait for the script to continue